DSimonne/sixs/sixs/experiments/README.md

 # Tutorial on mass flow controller (XCAT) and mass flow spectrometer (RGA)

-Call the floor coordinator (9797) and tell him that we open the toxic gaz bottles to start the red experiment SAME WHEN WE CLOSE THEM
+* First, we beginning the experiment, call the floor coordinator (9797) and tell him that you open the toxic gaz bottles to start the red experiment.
+* You should **absolutely** tell them when you leave or when you close them because the experiment is finished.

 # Beginning
-* Create a folder in reactor_data/ for each experiment (e.g first day : reactor_data/heating_no_gaz)
-* One RGA data file for each experiment, the XCAT data file can last for longer, the two files time stamps issues, so to analyze the data, I advise to use the scripts in this repository, to be sure that they are linked.
+* You should create a new RGA data file for each experiment, the XCAT data file usually last for the whole experiment.
+* the two files have time stamps issues used to analyze the data,
+* I advise you to use the scripts in this repository, to be sure that they are correctly linked.

 # The Residual Gas Analyser (RGA)

+## Operating
-* Acts as a probe for species present in sample atmospheres
+* Acts as a probe for species present in the sample atmospheres=.
 * One file per experiment (e.g. heating and cooling of sample under same variating gaseous environment)
-* Generates data like this :
+* Time shift between computers: (502 secondes in Jan 2022, please calibrate it for time-resolved exp.).
+* There is a leak in the reactor cell that is directly connected to a ultra high vacuum chamber, in which the product detection happens.
+* So we are **not** measuring the pressure in the reactor cell but in the leak !
+There must be a normalisation step to correctly find the pressure in the reactor chamber.
+* The pressure in that chamber, ~ 3e-6, should be constant throughout the experiment, you can control it with a valve.
+* The leak depends on the temperature (dilatation)
+* No dependance on particle size (Avrgadro nb)
+* However the flux depends on the speed, thus on the mass.
+* We can compute the dependance of the detector on the temperature by following its signal during a temperature cycle while keeping the reagent product constant.
+However, we are only sensible to the reagents.
+* Pressure control is after the reactor chamber exit.
+* For the small reactor, the leak is connected a meter after the chamber exit.

+## Background signals
+* There is always N2 in ultra-high vacuum chambers, as well as H2O.
+* Possible to normalize by using the total pressure in the chamber.
+* Possible also to divide the partial pressures collected by that of the carrier gas, that should be known  and stable at constant reaction.
+* Then, keeping in mind that we have, e.g. 82% of Ar and that the total pressure is of 0.3 bar, we can fix its pressure to 0.82\*0.3 bar.
+* Total pressure in the reactor is equal to the sum of the pressure of the reagents + carrier gas outside the reaction.
+Add the products when the reaction happens.
+* For Ammonia, we must use either NH or NH3 when normalizing, we showed that NH3 is usually better.

+## Data file example

 ```
 Jan 20, 2021  10:49:46 AM